 - Which system will be the master and which will be the slave?
 The master will be decided upon on a case-by-case basis?

 - Event-driven push notifications or periodic polling?

 - Example 1: If there is a change in a product, ERP systems sends a push notification to the e-shop, or ERP system polls periodically for new or changed products.

 - Example 2: Orders created in the e-shop are delivered to the ERP system via push notification or ERP system polls periodically for new orders.

 - Example 3: An e-shop (or e-shop app) is informed with text messages about any changes in products or loading of any new data.

-4. High quality master data
+4. High-quality master data

 For a successful e-commerce project, master data of the highest quality is a must.
 The data must be well-structured and clear.
-Entities such as business partners, users, products, images or categories are among the most important data, but there are many more.
-Although many of them change in B2B sales conditions (for example individual prices, turnover, discount by business partner), we suggest for all customers to manage the main data in back-end – in a well-structured ERP system.
+Entities such as business partners, users, products, images, or categories are among the most important data, but there are many more.
+Although many of them change in B2B sales conditions (for example individual prices, turnover, discount by business partner), we suggest for all customers to manage the main data in the back-end – in a well-structured ERP system.